 This week-long institute introduces girls ages 13-17 to multiple design and building techniques, skills, media, and a community of fearless builder women.
 From graphic design and screen printing to carpentry, welding, and architectural drafting, girls will explore the possibilities of building in their own lives, learning, and futures.
 This program is by application only, at no cost to participants if accepted, and limited to a cohort of 12 girls.

-March 1, 2017: Applications due (apply online)
+February 1, 2018: Applications open (apply online)

-March 15, 2017: Notifications of acceptances sent
+March 15, 2018: Notifications of acceptances sent

-April 1, 2017: Accepted participants must be confirmed and registered
+April 1, 2018: Accepted participants must be confirmed and registered